 To evaluate the expected performance of our Camoco system for a range of both of these parameters, we simulated ideal GWAS scenarios using co-expressed GO terms (p < 0.05; Table 1).
 These ideal cases were then either subjected to subsampled genes (i.e. to simulate missing candidates) or adding functionally unrelated genes (i.e. to simulate false candidates introduced by linkage).
-In both cases, simulated GWAS (GO terms) were subjected to varying levels of either FCR or MCR while tracking the number of GO terms that remained significantly co-expressed at each level.
+In both cases, simulated GWAS candidates (GO term set members) were subjected to varying levels of either FCR or MCR while tracking the number of GO terms that remained significantly co-expressed at each level.
 These simulations enabled us to explore a broad range of settings for these key parameters and establish whether our proposed approach actually had the potential to work in the maize GWAS setting.

 Fig 3